Blotter: April 14 - Salisbury Post

 • Jacob Levi Sifford, 30, of Rockwell was charged Monday with misdemeanor simple possession of a schedule II controlled substance following a traffic stop.

-• Tyler Eric Hovater, 27, of Salisbury was charged Monday with a felony count of breaking and entering into the Probation and Parole Department, located at 122 E. Kerr St.
+• Tyler Eric Hovater, 27, of Salisbury, was charged Monday with a felony count of breaking and entering into the Probation and Parole Department, located at 122 E. Kerr St.

 • Stephen Anthony Perrien, 36, of Kannapolis was charged on Monday with misdemeanor assault on a female.